 Paul Henry RHA

 In 1910, Henry first exhibited at Dublin’s RHA, becoming an associate in 1926 and then a full member in 1928.
 He was one of the first Academicians of the Ulster Academy of Arts.
-His early works of the west of Ireland classically include figures, however, later he focused on capturing cloud formations, historic hillsides and lakes of Connemara and Wicklow.
+His early works of the west of Ireland included figures, he later focused on capturing cloud formations, hillsides and lakes around Connemara and Wicklow.

-Henry’s career has been both documented through his own writings and most recently through Dr Kennedy’s monograph, Paul Henry (Yale University Press, New Haven & London, 2000).
+Henry’s career has been both documented through his own writings and Dr S. B. Kennedy’s monograph, Paul Henry

 Available works by Paul Henry RHA